bernardjhuang/gamerunnersnews/_posts/2014-10-29-the-most-misunderstood-stat-about-lol-2.md

 Crushing reduces the opponents Armor by 30%.
 This will help us reach hitting the Sweet Spot range.

--Or we could pick a champion with high mobilty and damage to dunk enemy backliners that have low Amor in the Sweet Spot range.
+* Or we could pick a champion with high mobilty and damage to dunk enemy backliners that have low Amor in the Sweet Spot range.
 Some examples of champions that could achieve this are  Kha'zix, Le Blanc, Talon, Wu Kong, Master Yi, etc...

--Or we should just pick a champion that has very low AD or AP ratio.
+* Or we should just pick a champion that has very low AD or AP ratio.
 An example with be Karthus and Xin Zhao with ratios as low as 20%.
 Because their AD or AP ratio is low, these champions would benefit much more from Armor Penetration stacking than AP/AD stacking.

--When thinking of team composition, we might want to consider an AOE Armor Penetration team set-up.
+* When thinking of team composition, we might want to consider an AOE Armor Penetration team set-up.
 Examples would be Nasus's Spirit Fire which reduces enemy Armor by 40, Jarvan IV's Dragon Strike that reduces armor by 26% AOE Taric's Shatter which reduces Armor by 30% AOE, Corki's Gatling Gun for total of 40 Flat Armor Reduction AOE, etc...
 Wouldn't it be awesome if the opposing Summoners all have 0 Armor?

 ## The Set Up

--Make sure to get three points of Devastating Strike under Offensive Masteries for +6% Armor Penetration.
+**Make sure to get three points of Devastating Strike under Offensive Masteries for +6% Armor Penetration.**

 ![armor returns - lol theorycrafting - armor devastating strikes](/images/content/armor-devastating-strikes.jpg)

--Consider Exhaust.
-It is effective with an Armor Penetration build because Exhaust provides 10 Armor Reduction.
+**Consider Exhaust.
+It is effective with an Armor Penetration build because Exhaust provides 10 Armor Reduction.**

 ![armor returns - lol theorycrafting - exhaust](/images/content/armor-exhaust.jpg)

--Get a full Armor Penetration page for 19 Flat Armor Penetration or 14 Flat Magic Penetration.
+**Get a full Armor Penetration page for 19 Flat Armor Penetration or 14 Flat Magic Penetration.**

 ![armor returns - lol theorycrafting - full armor penetration wu kong](/images/content/armor-pen-wu-kong.jpg)

 With this set-up, we will be hitting the Sweet Spot much more easily.

 ## Item Building

--If the enemy laner isn't stacking Armor, then take advantage of this situation and rush an Armor Penetration item to do True Damage.
-For example, The Brutalizer:
+**If the enemy laner isn't stacking Armor, then take advantage of this situation and rush an Armor Penetration item to do True Damage.
+For example, The Brutalizer:**

 ![armor returns - lol theorycrafting - the brutalizer](/images/content/armor-the-brut.jpg)